FerretDB/FerretDB/CONTRIBUTING.md

 #### Submitting PR

+1. Please follow the pull request template.
-1. If the pull request is related to some issues, please mention the issue number in the pull request **description** like `Closes #<issue_number>.` or `Closes FerretDB/<repo>#<issue_number>.`
+2. If the pull request is related to some issue, please mention the issue number in the pull request description like `Closes #<issue_number>.` or `Closes FerretDB/<repo>#<issue_number>.`
-   (You can just follow the pull request template).
    Please do not use URLs like `https://github.com/FerretDB/<repo>/issue/<issue_number>` or paths like `FerretDB/<repo>/issue/<issue_number>` even if they are rendered the same on GitHub.
    If you propose a tiny fix, there is no needed to create a new issue.
-2. There is no need to use draft pull requests.
+3. There is no need to use draft pull requests.
    If you want to get feedback on something you are working on, please create a normal pull request, even if it is not "fully" ready yet.
-3. In the pull request review conversations, please either leave a new comment or resolve (close) the conversation, which ensures the other people can read all comments.
+4. In the pull request review conversations, please either leave a new comment or resolve (close) the conversation, which ensures other people can read all comments.
-   But **do not** do that simultaneously.
+   But do not do that simultaneously.
-4. During your development,
+   Conversations should typically be resolved by the conversation starter, not the PR author.
+5. During development in a branch/PR,
-   commit messages (both titles and bodies) are not important and can be "WIP" or anything else.
+   commit messages (both titles and bodies) are not important and can be anything.
    All commits are always squashed on merge by GitHub.
    Please **do not** squash them manually, amend them, and/or force push them - that makes the review process harder.
-5. Please don't forget to click
+6. Please don't forget to click
    ["re-request review" buttons](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review)
    once PR is ready for re-review.